Grant Haley (American football): Los Angeles Rams

 On October 20, 2021, Haley was signed to the Los Angeles Rams practice squad.
 He was promoted to the active roster on January 8, 2022.
 Haley won the Super Bowl when the Rams defeated the Cincinnati Bengals.

 On August 30, 2022, Haley was waived by the Rams and signed to the practice squad the next day.
 He was promoted to the active roster on September 24, 2022.
 He was placed on injured reserve on October 18, 2022.

+Personal life

+Grant earned an undergraduate degree from Pennsylvania State University in 2017 and later earned Master of Business Administration from Kelley School of Business at Indiana University Bloomington in 2024.